 Criminal Procedure Amendment Rules

 The Rules Committee sought submissions on proposed amendments to the Criminal Procedure Rules 2012.
 The proposed changes, for the most part, simply reflect existing practice.
 The amendments also convert the current Sentencing Practice Note into rules.
-The Committee has agreed in principle to the Amendment Rules.

 A short consultation paper about the amendments are available here.